uapi-group/kernel-features/README.md

 point that out explicitly and clearly in the associated patches and Cc `Christian Brauner <brauner (at) kernel (dot) org`.**

-* [x] Ability to unmount obstructed mounts.
-(This means: you have a stack of mounts on the very same inode, and you want to remove a mount in the middle.
-Right now, you can only remove the topmost mount.)

-  **🙇 Instead of the ability to unmount obstructured mounts we gained the ability to mount beneath an existing mount, with mostly equivalent outcome. `6ac392815628f317fcfdca1a39df00b9cc4ebc8b ("fs: allow to mount beneath top mount") 🙇**

-  **Use-Case:** this is useful for replacing mounts atomically, for example for upgrading versioned disk images: first an old version of the image is mounted.
-Then a new version is mounted over the existing mount point, and then the lower mount point is removed.
-One such software would be `systemd-sysext`.

 * Ability to mount sub-directories of regular file systems instead of the top-level directory. i.e. for a file system `/dev/sda1` which contains a sub-directory `/foobar` mount `/foobar` without having